 lists, tables, Equation Editor, etc.), your ER

 - Create a new document and save it as ER.docx.
 Create a cover page with the title (Engineering Report), the course name

 and code, your name, and the current date (set to update automatically), formatted using Movie Credit-style tab stops.
 See Exemplar.

-- A Table of Contents, FRESHLY-UPDATED with each new submission.
+- Create a Table of Contents, updated with EACH submission.

-- Project writeups that typically include the following subheadings
+- Project Report summaries typically include the following common subheadings

-and Conclusion).
+and Reflection).
 Do NOT place a colon at the end of each subheading.

 - Project titles in Heading 1 Style

-- Project subheadings (Purpose, Reference, Procedure, Media, etc.) in Heading
+- Project subheadings (Purpose, Reference, Procedure, Media, etc.) appear in Heading

 - All Project titles and subheadings are to remain left-aligned.
 Paragraph shape is left aligned, ragged right.
 Do NOT indent the first sentence of each paragraph.

-- Use Fritzing to provide effective breadboard (half+) and schematic graphics.
+- Use Fritzing to provide effective breadboard (half+) and schematic graphics where appropriate.